brunomaga/brunomaga.github.io/_posts/2020-05-12-AI-Supercomputing.md

 </small>
 </p>

+The downside is that the backpropagation requires information about the forward pass for each input.
+Thus, to save on memory requirements, the output of the forward pass (activations) is dropped as soon as it is communicated with the accelerators holding connecting layers of the model.
+This way it is possible to pass a much larger mini-batch.
+During the backward pass, those activations are computed again, when needed.

-Can we do better?
-Yes!
-In fact, there's still a big limitation on the previous method: the computation is divided in two chunks referring to a set of forward and a set of backward computation steps, leading to high moments of idleness at the start and end of each computation chunk.
+There's still a big limitation on the previous method: the computation is divided in two chunks referring to a set of forward and a set of backward computation steps, leading to high moments of idleness at the start and end of each computation chunk.
 Moreover, this is a very restrictive dependency: in fact, to start the backward pass of a single batch we need only the forward pass of that particular batch, and not of all backward passes.
 This property has been explored by Microsoft and detailed in [PipeDream: Generalized Pipeline Parallelism for DNN Training (Microsoft, arXiv)](https://www.microsoft.com/en-us/research/publication/pipedream-generalized-pipeline-parallelism-for-dnn-training/), and the main ideas are:
 - the backward pass of a given batch starts immediately after the forward pass has finished;
 - if a worker is allocated a forward pass and a backward pass on the same time iteration, it prioritizes the backward pass and computes the forward pass when it's idle;